 If a battered woman leaves their residence, she should take her children with her.
 She should not leave them with the abuser.
 She may face difficulty or delays in getting custody of the children if they are left with the abuser.
 If the victim has already left the house, but can go back to get the children safely, she should do so immediately, if she feels that she or her children are in imminent danger, she should call the police and have them accompany her to retrieve the children and/or personal belongings.

-Blames wife for everything, even his own faults
+- Blames partner for everything, even his own faults

-Verbally assaults wife (insults, put downs, name calling)
+- Verbally assaults wife or partner (insults, put downs, name calling)

-Will drive wife away, then do anything to get her back.
+- Drives partner away, then does anything to get her back.
 He may apologize profusely, send her flowers, or lavish her with gifts

 - Once wife or partner returns, the cycle continues